 Funded GE Area A1, A2, A3, and B curriculum development and professional learning opportunity for spring 2018

 Would you like to be part of an effort to improve students' academic reading, class grades, and retention at CSUMB while also contributing to a national study on the impacts of faculty development?
-We are inviting faculty who teach GE Area A1, A2/3, and B courses or are interested in the development of those courses, to participate in a study funded by the American Council on Education (ACE).
+We are inviting faculty who teach GE Area A1, A2/3, and B courses or are interested in the development of those courses, to participate in a study funded by the American Council on Education (ACE) and Strata Education Network.
 Participants will receive a stipend and professional development on incorporating Reading Apprenticeship strategies into their courses.

 Eligibility: Part- and full-time lecturers and tenure-line faculty willing to implement Reading Apprenticeship strategies in a course they are teaching in spring 2018 while also contributing to the development of GE Area A or B curriculum.